WOMEN'S CENTERS COMMITTEE

 The Women's Centers Committee is the first joint committee of the Greater Cincinnati Consortium of Colleges and Universities (GCCCU) and the Southwestern Ohio Council for Higher Education (SOCHE).
 The committee gathers to network, share resources and best practices, and support each other in their campus and community efforts; in 2010, the Committee started publishing issue briefs.

-The GCCCU/SOCHE Women's Center Committee Goals for the 2013-2014 year are as following:
+The GCCCU/SOCHE Women's Center Committee Goals are as follows:

 - To provide opportunities for Women’s Center staff to meet on a regular basis and provide campus updates, exchange ideas and identify areas of common concern